bryanwhiting/blog/_templates/new-post.md

 <%*
 // Define the list of folders
-const folders = ["book-review", "christianity", "concepts", "creative", "innovate", "gratitude", "news", "posts", "sacrament-symbols", "tech"];
+const folders = ["book-review", "christianity", "concepts", "creative", "innovate", "gratitude", "news", "posts", "quotes", "sacrament-symbols", "tech"];

 // Use the suggester to let the
 // user choose a folder